mcfletch/pycraft/README.md

 ## Bukkit API Access

-PycraftServer (the plugin we are using) exposes a significant fraction of the Bukkit/Spigot/Paper API.
-It does this using Java introspection at run-time against the running Spigot server.
+[PycraftServer](https://github.com/mcfletch/pycraft-server) (the plugin we are using) exposes a significant fraction of the Bukkit/Spigot/Paper API.
+It does this using Java reflection at run-time against the running Spigot server.
 As a result, there is little code in Pycraft or PycraftServer, it just proxies the API through a JSON RPC mechanism.